Email Marketing Design Guide and 7 Best Practices for 2021

 With these email marketing design best practices for 2021, your business can create fantastic emails.

 5 up-and-coming email design trends for 2021

-Building an email that masters the basics of email design is only part of the equation when it comes to email marketing in the 21st century.
+Building an email that masters the basics of email design, and follows best practices, is only part of the equation when it comes to email marketing in the 21st century.
 You also have to stay up-to-date on the latest email design trends for 2021, which include: